-The value of shares granted was dependent upon the employee's position within the Group and their base salary.
-For the MD and CFO this STI entitlement is 60%.
-For all other executives, this STI entitlement is up to 50% of base salary.
+The value of shares or performance rights granted is dependent upon the employee's position within the Group and their total fixed remuneration.
+For the MD and CFO this LTI entitlement is 40%.
+For all other executives, this LTI entitlement is up to 50% of total fixed remuneration (excluding car allowance).